 NAFSA Region VIII awards a limited number of scholarship awards to individuals wishing to attend our annual regional conference.
 Scholarships include free conference registration or lodging at the conference hotel.
 Scholarships are based on level of need, with preference being given to presenters and first-time attendees.
 The annual priority deadline to apply is September 1.

-NAFSA Advocacy Day is an annual opportunity to voice your support for international education and exchange while expanding your network and increasing your skill set.
+NAFSA Advocacy Day is an annual opportunity to voice your support for international education and exchange while expanding your network and increasing your skillset.
 Advocacy Day takes place over two days and includes an integrated set of advocacy training and practice activities, anchored by a morning of visits to each member's congressional delegation on Capitol Hill.

-2019 Region VIII Advocacy Day Scholarship Recipients
+2021 Region VIII Advocacy Day Scholarship Recipients

 Mandy Reinig, Director of Study Away, Virginia Wesleyan University